Supporting children to ‘Leap Forward’ through early years

 If children miss out early on these foundational skills, they risk falling into a learning gap as the curriculum gets tougher.
 Even when children continue in school, they don’t progress at the expected pace.
 If they can’t achieve basic literacy and numeracy by the end of Grade 2 or the beginning of Grade 3, more schooling won’t automatically lead to further learning.
 And children are left believing that they can’t learn or that they aren’t good enough.

 Before the pandemic only about 30% of children in India who reached Grade 3 (eight years old) had an adequate level of foundational skills.
-In this context, the impact of COVID-19—school closures and learning losses—was all the more devastating.
+In this context, the impact of Covid-19 — school closures and learning losses — was all the more devastating.
 The 2022 Annual Status of Education Report shows that in India, children’s basic reading ability has dropped to pre-2012 levels, reversing the gradual improvement achieved in the intervening years.

 Pratham’s ‘Leap Forward’ strategy for early years aims to significantly limit the need for catch-up with children, by building strong foundations for future learning.
 The ultimate goal is to support important progress in India and potentially other countries.